 Ideally, RAW images give us more advanced editing options.
 For instance, we can adjust colors, brightness, polarization, etc., easily with RAW files.
 This is something we can't do with JPEG files readily.

 Another difference between RAW and JPEG is file size and compression.
 RAW follows a lossless compression (or high-quality lossy) as compared to JPEG's lossy technique.
 Also, RAW files are larger than JPEG (sometimes even 5 times larger).

 TIFF stands for Tagged Image File Format and follows either TIFF or TIF extension.
 It is a raster graphics format that is mostly used in the publishing domain.

 It also supports image publishing, printing, and even optical charter recognition.
-The format was originally developed by Adobe in the 1980s.
+Adobe originally developed the format in the 1980s.
 TIFF either follows an uncompressed or a CCIT (Huffman coding) technique.

 When we compare JPG vs. TIFF, we can easily make distinctive comparisons.
 TIFF is a lossless data compression format that retains the original quality of an image.
 JPEG follows a lossy technique.
 The TIFF file size is also drastically more (and detailed) than JPEG.

 The major difference between TIFF and JPEG is their applications.
 While JPEG is used for file storing, transfer, and World Wide Web, TIFF has a major publishing role.

 It is compatible with almost every major image format and provides tons of options.
 For instance, users can alter an image's properties, perform overlays, insert text, and make tons of edits.

 While Photoshop supports a wide range of formats, the two most popular file extensions used are PSD and CR2.

 PSD and PSB are the two native Adobe Photoshop formats.
-One of the best things about the Photoshop extension is that it retains the editing done by the user.
+One of the best things about the Photoshop extension is that it retains the user's editing.
 That is, all the texts, overlays, metadata, and image editing that you have done can be recovered.
 Just open the PSD file in Photoshop to view all the saved layers and masks.